|Nutrition Facts (per serving)|

-Whisk egg yolks in a medium sized mixing bowl and set aside.
+Whisk the egg yolks in a medium-sized mixing bowl and set aside.

-Remove from heat and, while whisking briskly, add 1/2 cup of the hot cornstarch mixture at a time to egg yolks until you have added at least half of the mixture.
+While whisking briskly, add 1/2 cup of the hot cornstarch mixture at a time to the egg yolks until you have added at least half of the cornstarch mixture.

-Return egg mixture back to the saucepan.
-Reduce heat to low and cook, stirring constantly, for 1 more minute.
+Pour the egg mixture into the saucepan with the remaining cornstarch mixture.
+Reduce the heat to low and cook, stirring constantly, for 1 more minute.

-Remove from heat and gently stir in butter, lemon juice, and zest until well combined.
+Remove from the heat and gently stir in the butter and lemon zest and juice until well combined.

 Make the Meringue Topping

-Then gradually add the sugar and continue beating until stiff peaks form, approximately 1 to 2 minutes.
+Add the sugar 1 tablespoon at a time and continue beating until stiff peaks form, approximately 1 to 2 minutes.

 Preheat the oven to 375 F.

-Spoon meringue over the top while filling is still hot.
+Spoon the meringue over the top of the filling while it is still hot.
 The meringue should completely cover the lemon mixture.

-Bake for 10 to 12 minutes or until meringue is golden.
+Bake for 10 to 12 minutes or until the meringue is golden.